Fuerteventura 7-Day Itinerary: Windswept Beaches and Volcanic Vibes

 Day 6: Day trip to Isla de los Lobos and quad adventure

 Today’s base is the resort town of Corralejo.
 From there, many tour operators offer trips to the nearby Isla de Los Lobos.
-You’ll take a 10-15 minute speedboat right to the tiny islet, complete with snorkel gear to check out all the underwater life.
+You can arrange these trips in a half-day capacity, or take a 10-15 minute speedboat right to the tiny islet, complete with snorkel gear to check out all the underwater life.
 Later, join in on a quad trip off-roading through the island’s interior: volcanic craters and desert paths.
 Hiking tours are also a popular option through these unique landscapes.

 Day 7: El Cotillo Beach